atet/raspberrypi/README.md

 ### **Mounting `boot` Drive in Windows Disk Management**

 * If you do not see "`boot`" as the new name given to your freshly burned SD card (such as in the red box below), you will not be able to access it through File Explorer for step [2.3.
 Access New `boot` Drive](#23-access-new-boot-drive)
-* Physically remove your SD card from your computer, wait a few seconds, then reinsert
+* **IMPORTANT**: Physically remove your SD card from your computer, wait a few seconds, then reinsert
    * **Press "Cancel"** when Windows prompts you to reformat the card

 [![.img/ta.png](.img/ta.png)](#nolink)